david-istvan/cas-grad-faq/README.md

 ##### Q: What happens after the supervisory meeting?
 After the meeting, the supervisor must ensure that the committee meeting report is filled and submitted to the Graduate Admin of the Department.
 The report template is available here: https://gs.mcmaster.ca/app/uploads/2020/02/Masters-Supervisory-Committee-Meeting-Report-June-2022.pdf.

-## Comprehensive examinations
+## Comprehensive examinations (PhD)

 ##### Q: What is a comprehensive examination?
 The comprehensive examination assesses the the candidate's research skills and provides the candidate with useful feedback.
 It consists of two parts:
 - [Part I](#comps---part-i): assess the candidate's breadth of knowledge and readiness for research in CAS-related fields.
-- [Part II](#comps---part-ii): thesis proposal.
+- [Part II](#comps---part-ii-thesis-proposal): thesis proposal.
 The proposal should identify open questions such that answering them requires a significant research contribution and that an answer could lead to improvements in the field of research.

 ##### Q: Who can chair the examination?
 The Chair is a member of the supervisory committee (who is not a supervisor) and should be settled ahead of the defense.